TechnicalShree/flutter_cloud_sync_photos/README.md

 The Gradle configuration now fails release builds when no keystore configuration is provided.
 This prevents accidental debug-signed releases that trigger Play Protect warnings.

+> **Heads up:** Debug builds now install with the application ID
+> `com.example.flutter_cloud_sync_photos.debug` so they no longer conflict with
+> signed release builds.
+If you already have an older debug build installed, be
+> sure to uninstall it once before installing the newly signed release.